dlsso/blockchain-developer-bootcamp-final-project/README.md

 ## Ethereum account to send NFT
 `0xBb88013DdA8095576230Ae446e4e5047Cf56Dade`
 ## Installing dependencies
+0. Requires `truffle`, `ganache-cli`, `yarn`, and MetaMask
+1. Navigate to `blockchain-developer-bootcamp-final-project/client` and `yarn install`

 ## Accessing or running your project
+1. Run `ganache-cli` from main directory, copy one of the private keys displayed to use later
+2. In a new window run `truffle migrate --reset` from main directory
+3. Run `yarn start` from client directory (many warnings will show, a side effect of the truffle react box not being up to date enough to play nice with my IPFS library)
+4. Open your browser, go to MetaMask, select Localhost 8545 as your network, do Import Account and paste the private key you copied earlier.
+You should see near 100 ETH.
+4. Navigate to `http://localhost:3000/`, you will see a 3ID Connect popup
+5. Click connect to existing ID and choose to link `did:3:kjzl…8dj8438vv`, signing any MetaMask request
+6. Congrats, you are now running the project and should see the create puzzle form and any existing puzzles!

 ## Running your smart contract unit tests and which port a local testnet should be running on
 Run `truffle test` from the project directory.
 Local testnet should be on port `8545`.